nicokosi/blog/content/creating-strava-charts-with-r-en.md

 1. call Strava API that returns activities as JSON data
 2. transform data: do basic conversions (meters per second into km/h, seconds into minutes, etc.)
-3. display a chart (example: average speed per date)
+3. display a chart (example: distance and moving time)

 <br/>
 R has many additional libraries that are available on "CRAN repository".
 The following statements import the libraries I have selected: